Japan Railways Group

-The Japan Railways Group, commonly known as the JR Group (Jeiāru Gurūpu) or simply JR, is a network of railway companies in Japan formed after the division and privatization of the government-owned Japanese National Railways (JNR) on April 1, 1987.
+The Japan Railways Group, commonly known as the JR Group (Jei Āru Gurūpu) or simply JR, is a network of railway companies in Japan formed after the division and privatization of the government-owned Japanese National Railways (JNR) on 1 April 1987.
 The group comprises six regional passenger railway companies, one freight railway company, and two non-service entities.
 The JNR Settlement Corporation assumed much of the debt of the former JNR.

 The companies of the JR Group operates a significant portion of Japan’s rail services, including intercity routes, commuter lines, and the Shinkansen high-speed rail network.